-- Emotionally preparing for the challenges of disaster management.
+It’s also important to take care of yourself and emotionally prepare for the challenges of disaster management.
 Frequent drills, open discussions, and self-soothing strategies such as mindfulness and meditation are key here.
-Your mental health matters because your ability to stay calm is a key predictor of your ability to deliver effective care.
+Your mental health matters because your ability to stay calm is key to delivering effective care.

 Preparing for the Worst

 Sooner or later, a disaster will strike your area.
-Even small disasters have the power to cripple resources, because you'll be dealing with an influx of sick and panicked patients on top of your usual patient load.
+Even small disasters can cripple resources due to an influx of sick and panicked patients on top of your usual patient load.
 The time to prepare is now.
 Public health nurses are a national resource and the first line of defense in the event of a major disaster.

 Respiratory emergencies are among the most common emergencies faced by nurses, doctors, and first responders.
 The right equipment can save lives by giving healthcare professionals the power to promptly and effectively treat more people.